 - Large awning at the door.

 - Heavy to carry.

-For campers looking for something different, Eureka offers this modern interpretation of more traditional A-frame tents.
+For campers looking for a different style of tent, Eureka offers this modern interpretation of more traditional A-frame tents.
 It’s easy to set up once you’ve figured it out and has two large doors and one wide awning at the front to store your outdoor gear.